Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Field: Near-field Transceivers

 \subsubsection{Near-field Beam Training}

-To achieve the potential XL-MIMO beam-focusing gain, channel state information (CSI) is indispensable, although obtaining CSI is more complicated for systems with a very large number of antennas.
-At high-frequencies, beam training is an effective approach for establishing an initial high-SNR link between the BS and users without explicit CSI.
+{To achieve the potential XL-MIMO beam-focusing gain, channel state information (CSI) is indispensable, although obtaining CSI is more challenging for spherical rather than planar wavefront models.} At high-frequencies, beam training is an effective approach for establishing an initial high-SNR link between the BS and users without explicit CSI.
 The purpose of beam training is to search for the best beam from a dedicated codebook consisting of multiple candidate beam codewords.
 Therefore, the choice of the codebook directly determines the beam training efficiency.
 In far-field communications, discrete Fourier transform (DFT)-based angle domain codebooks are widely used.
 However, when a DFT-based codebook is adopted for near-field beam training, the user may receive high signal energy for multiple codewords due to the energy-spread effect.
 Therefore, the design of new codebooks based on both the angle and distance domains are needed for near-field beam training.
 Widely used near-field codebooks include Cartesian domain \cite{wei2022codebook}, \cite{han2020channel}, polar domain \cite{cui2022channel}, and slope domain codebooks \cite{shi2023chirp}.
-The Cartesian domain codebook is obtained by designing beam focusing solutions for uniformly sampled points on a Cartesian grid, leading to a codebook with very high dimension and training overhead.
+The Cartesian domain codebook is obtained by designing beam-focusing solutions for uniformly sampled points on a Cartesian grid, leading to a codebook with very high dimension and training overhead.
 The polar domain codebook is the one most commonly used for near-field beam training, employing a uniformly sampled angular grid and a non-uniformly grid for distance where the interval between grid points gradually increases, since larger distances result in smaller phase variations across the array \cite{cui2022channel}.
 The key idea for the slope-intercept domain codebook originates from linear frequency modulation signals in continuous wave radar, and the codewords are obtained by projecting each near-field steering vector onto one point in the slope-intercept domain \cite{shi2023chirp}.